 The Scrabble Brand Crossword Game began as the idea of Alfred Mosher Butts (1899-1993), an architect who found himself unemployed during the Great Depression.
 Butts was not one to feel sorrow for himself when he was laid off.
 Instead, he decided to make good use of his time and see if he couldn’t create a board game.

 Butts was very analytical in his approach to this project.
-First, he examined the categories of games that were popular and found they fell into three categories—number games like dice and bingo; strategy games such as chess and checkers; and word games such as anagrams.
+First, he examined the categories of games that were popular.
+He learned they fell into three categories—number games like dice and bingo; strategy games such as chess and checkers; and word games such as anagrams.
 He felt the ideal game should involve both chance and skill.
 If winning the game involved a bit of chance or luck, it would keep things interesting for both the novice and the expert player.

-making a previously-played word plural.
-Butts wanted to make that aspect of the game more difficult, so he only created four squares of the letter S.
+As Butts experimented, he found a weakness in the game.
+If players had access to too many “S” letters, then they could score by making a previously-played word plural.
+To make that aspect of the game more difficult, he created only four squares of the letter “S.”